phluentmed/event-scheduler/README.md

 `scheduler.start()`

 Triggers the EventScheduler to start running, and will start executing actions in its queue depending on delay and priority.
-A value of 0 is returned on successful start up and -1 on failure to start.
+A value of 0 is returned on a successful start up and -1 on failure to start.

 `scheduler.stop()`

 Will prevent the event scheduler from taking any more actions.
 The event scheduler will execute the remaining actions (if any).
-A value of 0 is returned on successful stop and -1 on failure to stop.
+A value of 0 is returned on a successful stop and -1 on failure to stop.

 `scheduler.run(blocking=True)`

 This method is now private and should not be called.

 ### Example
-In this example,git we're going to be creating a bank account and managing transactions with an event scheduler.
+In this example, we're going to be creating a bank account and managing transactions with an event scheduler.
 Deposit and withdraw will be our "actions".

 Here in this example it's important to have an accurate balance.
-The transactions we'll focus on are deposit and withdraw for this case.
+The transactions we'll focus on are deposit and withdraw.

 ```
 class BankAccount: